 When it does run, it might use the same number of watts based on its design, the size of its motor, and other factors.
 But if you follow a few energy-saving and maintenance tips, you can reduce the total hours that your fridge runs on an average day.

-First, figure out the number of watts, kilowatt-hours, and monthly cost of running your fridge:
+First, figure out the number of watts, kilowatt-hours, and the monthly cost of running your fridge:

 Don’t feel bad if you can’t do everything on the list.
 Most people can only do a few of the items, but even making one step points you in the right direction of energy efficiency, saving money, and even giving a little boost to the environment along the way.